fb-co/devsbunker/important_todo.md

 -   [ ] comments
 -   [see this](https://stackoverflow.com/questions/29078753/how-to-reference-another-schema-in-my-mongoose-schema)
 -   [x] comments are still broken if you view a post after a comment is made.
 This is due to the fact that we need to use the .populate() thing while fetching the entire post since I've used refs in the schema
--   [ ] migrate remaining (if any) routes to use the new method, right now ive only migrated getPostById.
+-   [x] migrate remaining (if any) routes to use the new method, right now ive only migrated getPostById.
 Basically EVERYWHERE we ask for comments we must perform that operation
+-   [ ] add reply field to comment

 -   [ ] links